This Is What Whales Are Betting On Micron Technology - Micron Technology (NASDAQ:MU)

 What The Experts Say On Micron Technology:

-- Wells Fargo has decided to maintain their Overweight rating on Micron Technology, which currently sits at a price target of $82.
+- Stifel has decided to maintain their Hold rating on Micron Technology, which currently sits at a price target of $65.

+- Rosenblatt downgraded its action to Buy with a price target of $100

-- Goldman Sachs has decided to maintain their Buy rating on Micron Technology, which currently sits at a price target of $80.
+- Needham has decided to maintain their Buy rating on Micron Technology, which currently sits at a price target of $80.

 - Wedbush downgraded its action to Outperform with a price target of $65